citizenfx/fivem-docs/content/docs/developers/server-security.md

 **Note:** some error *might occur* but it's unlikely.

-User getting kicked doesn't mean is automatically Global Ban.
+User getting kicked doesn't mean it is an automatically Global Ban.
 However, it provides an indication of player reliability, which can be useful for assessing trustworthiness.

 We also have some other options: